JOHN 15

 Eternal security and the purpose of God

 In his heart the apostle Paul was persuaded of the truth of the believer’s security, and was filled with confidence as he penned the closing verses of Romans chapter 8.
 Wherein lay his confidence?
 In the purpose of God.
-Note his words, “For whom He did foreknow, He also did predestinate to be conformed to the image of His Son, that He might be the firstborn among many brethren.
-Moreover whom He did predestinate, them He also called: and whom He called, them He also justified: and whom He justified, them He also glorified.
+Note his words, “For whom he did foreknow, he also did predestinate to be conformed to the image of his Son, that he might be the firstborn among many brethren.
+Moreover whom he did predestinate, them he also called: and whom he called, them he also justified: and whom he justified, them he also glorified.
 What shall we then say to these things?
 If God be for us, who can be against us?
-He that spared not His own Son, but delivered Him up for us all, how shall He not with Him also freely give us all things?
+He that spared not his own Son, but delivered him up for us all, how shall he not with him also freely give us all things?
 Who shall lay any thing to the charge of God’s elect?
 It is God that justifieth.
 Who is he that condemneth?
 It is Christ that died, yea rather, that is risen again, who is even at the right hand of God, who also maketh intercession for us.
 Who shall separate us from the love of Christ? shall tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?
 As it is written, For thy sake we are killed all the day long; we are accounted as sheep for the slaughter.
-Nay, in all these things we are more than conquerors through Him that loved us.
+Nay, in all these things we are more than conquerors through him that loved us.
 For I am persuaded, that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, nor height, nor depth, nor any other creature, shall be able to separate us from the love of God, which is in Christ Jesus our Lord”, Romans 8:28-39.
 As far as God’s purpose is concerned, those whom He has called by the gospel, and justified by the blood of Christ, are already glorified.
-So certain is the believer’s future glory, that God speaks of it as if it has already happened. hat glory involves being conformed to the image of His Son.
+So certain is the believer’s future glory, that God speaks of it as if it has already happened.
+That glory involves being conformed to the image of His Son.

 Again, what gave the apostle confidence was the fact that God had given His Son at Calvary, not sparing Him any of the sufferings which dealing with sins entailed.
 This is the sure pledge, writes the apostle, that God will freely give all things, and this includes the glory of heaven.
 It is elementary mathematics that the whole is greater than the part.
 If nothing could stop God giving the greatest gift, under the worst circumstances, then there is nothing that will stop Him giving lesser things.
 And amongst these is a place in heaven for His people.